Speaker

 Securing Your Software Supply Chain One Open Source Project at a Time

-This is a problem that foundations like the Continuous Delivery Foundation (CDF), OpenSSF, CNCF and OWASP are working to solve..
+This is a problem that projects in foundations like the Continuous Delivery Foundation (CDF), OpenSSF, CNCF and OWASP are working to solve..
 To help ensure a secure SDLC, these vendor neutral, developer focused communities are investing in projects that provide security solutions.
 This talk will highlight the importance of securing your software supply chain at the source and how technologists all around the globe are working to solve this problem.

 I’ve Started an Open Source Project – Now What!?!